carlschroedl/flickr-to-google-cli/README.md

 4. Create OAuth 2.0 credentials
 5. Note down your Client ID and Client Secret
 6. Set up OAuth consent screen if needed
+7. If using a test user, add their email to the OAuth consent screen

 ## Installation